 The only likely moves to come from the 27 would be ones that make the deal even harder for May’s Brexiter backbenchers to swallow.
 Tougher language on fisheries is one possibility, demanding continuing access for EU boats to UK waters in line with the current quota-sharing.
 France, Spain, Belgium, Denmark and the Netherlands are all worried at UK ambitions to banish all trace of the Common Fisheries Policy.

 Traditional friends of the UK, such as Denmark and the Netherlands, are also determined to ensure that the single market remains a ‘level playing field’.
-That is why the Irish backstop agreement requires the UK to comply with EU regulations on the environment, labour, competition and state aids, and taxation, for the foreseeable future – i.e. until some other trade deal has been agreed that will probably include the same requirements.
+That is why the Irish backstop agreement requires the UK to comply with EU regulations on the environment, labour, competition and state aids, and taxation, for the foreseeable future – until some other trade deal has been agreed that will probably include the same requirements.
 The question of a ‘level playing field’ is not just a commercial one, says a senior German politician.
 It is a ‘moral’ one, too.

-The remarkable thing about the Brexit negotiations from the start has been the success of the EU27 in maintaining a common front in spite of their deep political differences (think Hungary and Poland vs the rest), while the UK has been unable to agree on a common position even in the Cabinet.
+The remarkable thing about the Brexit negotiations from the start has been the success of the EU27 in maintaining a common front in spite of their deep political differences (think Hungary and Poland v. the rest), while the UK has been unable to agree on a common position even in the cabinet.
 EU solidarity has surprised even those promoting it.
 But then, in the words of one wise old German diplomat, ‘the Brits never understood that preserving EU unity is in itself a fundamental priority.
 That is where we differ.’

 Most importantly, the solidarity of the EU side with Ireland has been pretty well unshakeable.
-To be sure, there is grumbling about being held hostage by the politics of ‘a tiny country in the far north-west’.
+To be sure, there is grumbling about being held hostage by the politics of ‘a tiny country in the far northwest’.
 But there is widespread agreement that Brexit cannot be allowed destabilise the Northern Irish peace process, and an acceptance that the EU must defend the rights of its smallest members, as well as the big ones.

 But what if the deal does fail the final hurdle in the UK parliament?
 What about a People’s Vote to break the deadlock and potentially to exit from Brexit and remain in the EU after all?